greg-js/arch-wiki-md-repo/wiki/_content/Ruby on Rails.md

 ## Installation

 Ruby on Rails requires [Ruby](/index.php/Ruby "Ruby") to be installed, so read that article first for installation instructions.
-The [nodejs](https://www.archlinux.org/packages/?name=nodejs) package is also required.
+The [nodejs](https://www.archlinux.org/packages/?name=nodejs) package is also required due to uglifier (Ruby wrapper for UglifyJS JavaScript compressor)

 ### RubyGems